rmikl/terraform_states/providers/aws/ebs-1/README.md

-# ebs-1 scenario that will cover createion of ebs volueme and copying it to different avaiability zone
+# ebs-1 scenario that will cover creation of ebs volueme and copying it to different avaiability zone

 ## there will be 3 modules:
 * creation_of_ebs